 |Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

-The University of Ottawa’s (U of O’s) Office for the Prevention of Discrimination and Harassment (OPDH) defines “harassment” as follows:
+The University of Ottawa’s (U of O’s) Human Rights Office defines “harassment” as follows:

 U of O’s security fee policy, Policy 28: Use of University of Ottawa Facilities and Services, section 17 gives the U of O discretion in setting security fees as it reserves to the U of O the “the right to determine the number of security guards required [for an event], with costs to be covered by the user.”

 U of O’s Communications Services has regulations governing posting on its billboards.
-One regulations states: “Persons or groups of persons whose posters compromise the rights or the reputation of another person or group of persons will be denied posting privileges.”
+One regulation states that, “Persons or groups of persons whose posters compromise the rights or the reputation of another person or group of persons will be denied posting privileges.”

 On Friday, March 28, 2014, a lecture was held in the Colonel By Hall at the University of Ottawa.
 Its purpose was to support the creation of a men's issues awareness society at the University of Ottawa.
 The focus of the talk entitled "What's Equality got to do with it?", was on how conversations about "rape culture" create unfounded fear in university women and an attitude of hostility towards university men.
 The lecturer was U of O English Professor Janice Fiamengo.